 Launching your product or service into the world is a fantastic feeling.
-Your team has worked incredibly hard to strategize, design, build, test, and tweak.
+Your team has worked incredibly hard to strategize, design, build, test, and tweak your product’s user experience.
 Congrats!
-Time to sit back and watch the conversions roll in, right?
+Time to sit back and watch the customers roll in, right?

 After your initial launch is when the best work happens; it’s when you have a rich mountain of opportunity.
 Your service is in the hands of real customers in their messy, real-life world.
 You have much to learn to evolve your product to fit their messy, real-world needs.
 With the right strategy in place, you can evolve and mold your product to meet the changing needs of your customers.
 Now is the prime time to cultivate your UX and grow your product garden.

 Measuring the Success of Your Product: Look Beyond the Metrics

 Your site’s metrics are the heartbeat of your product.
 Your stats tell you a lot about your product’s performance, from site traffic to your conversion rate.
 And while those metrics are essential to keep tabs on, they can’t give you the complete picture of how your customers feel about your new product.

 The numbers can only tell so much.
 Your metrics can’t communicate how your customers feel, their frustrations, or what they love about your product.
 You need customer insights to effectively tailor your user experience to meet your customer’s expectations, motivations, and needs.
 To do that, you’ll need to dig deeper into the ‘whys‘ of your customers’ actions (or inactions).

 To grow your product to meet your customers’ needs, first, you need to know where to start.
 Inspiration can come from many places, but we recommend starting with your Customer Experience team, session recordings, and a VIP panel.
 These three channels will help you inspire your next feature, identify areas to fix, and keep you close to your customers’ ongoing needs as you hone your product experience.

 Straight From the Source: Stay Close to the Customer Experience Team